-Mass horse graves on the steppes as Kazakhstan battered by one of worst droughts in living memory
+Horse graves on the steppes as Kazakhstan battered by one of worst droughts in living memory

-Meager reserves of food and water have been exhausted and, for much livestock, there is no longer enough grass to graze on.
+Meager reserves of food and water have been exhausted, and for much livestock, there is no longer enough grass to graze on.
 This has led to the mass death of animals, including horses, sheep and cows, the international aid groups said in a July 30 statement.
 A majority of drought-affected herders are smallholders, and their only source of income is their livestock.

 Gabidolla Kalynbayuly, a 70-year-old who lives in a village in the country’s west, said he has lost about 20 horses this summer.
 The remainder of his 150-strong herd are malnourished, making them susceptible to disease, he told Reuters.